scalar-labs/scalardb-analytics-postgresql/docs/installation.md

 ### Step 4.
 Run your analytical queries

-You have all the required services running now.
-Then, please follow the [Getting Started with ScalarDB Analytics with PostgreSQL](./getting-started.md) to run analytical queries.
+Now, you should have all the required services running.
+To run analytical queries, see [Getting Started with ScalarDB Analytics with PostgreSQL](./getting-started.md).

 ### Step 5.
 Shut down the ScalarDB Analytics with PostgreSQL services